hpcleuven/VscDocumentation/source/access/ondemand/vscode-python-modules-brussel.rst

-The following steps are required to use Python and packages from :ref:`the software modules <module_system_basics>` in the Python IDE:
+To use Python and Python packages provided by :ref:`the software modules
+<module_system_basics>` in the Python IDE, follow these steps:

 #.
 In 'Pre-run Scriptlet' of the resources form, ``module load`` the
    modules that you need.
 A common software module is ``SciPy-bundle``, a